Radetzky March

+The "Radetzky March", Op.
+228, (Radetzkymarsch; [ʁaˈdɛtskiˌmaʁʃ]) is a march composed by Johann Strauss Sr. which was first performed on 31 August 1848 in Vienna to celebrate the victory of the Austrian Empire under Field Marshal Joseph Radetzky von Radetz (the piece's namesake) over the Italian forces at the Battle of Custoza, during the First Italian War of Independence.
+It has been noted that its tone is more celebratory than martial, but it nevertheless became popular among marching regimental soldiers.
+Today, the work is primarily associated with the Vienna Philharmonic as an encore to their New Year's Concert.

 Origin

 Strauss had already used the theme in his Jubel-Quadrille, Op.
-130; the upbeat bears a considerable resemblance to the second theme from the Allegro in Joseph Haydn's Symphony No. 100 composed in 1794.
-The rhythmic pattern—three anapaests, one iamb—has since then been popularised by numerous parody versions.
+130.

-For the trio, Strauss used an older folk melody called Alter Tanz aus Wien or Tinerl-Lied (Tinerl was a contemporary Viennese songstress) which was originally in 3/4 time.
-When Radetzky came back to Vienna after winning the battle of Custoza (1848), his soldiers were singing the then-popular song.
-Allegedly Strauss heard this singing and incorporated the melody, converted to 2/4 time, into the Radetzky March.
+For the trio, Strauss used an older folk melody called Alter Tanz aus Wien or Tinerl-Lied which was originally in 3/4 time.
+When Radetzky came back to Vienna after winning the Battle of Custoza (1848), his soldiers were singing the then-popular song.
+Allegedly Strauss heard this singing and incorporated the melody, converted to 2/4 time, into the "Radetzky March".

 Reception

-Along with the Blue Danube waltz by Johann Strauss Jr., the piece became an unofficial Austrian national anthem.
-In 1932 Joseph Roth published his novel Radetzky March, chronicling the decline and fall of the Austro-Hungarian Empire.
-Today, the theme is used in numerous promotional jingles and at major sporting events, in particular at football matches of the Austrian national team.
-Since 1896, the Radetzky has been the official presentation march of the Chilean Army's Military School of the Liberator Bernardo O'Higgins and the Paraguayan Army's Marshall Francisco Solano López Military Academy.
-The 1st The Queen's Dragoon Guards of the United Kingdom adopted the Radetzky March as its regimental quick march.
+Vienna was central to the revolutions of 1848 in the Austrian Empire and appointed prime ministers were reserved about the future course of action.
+In May 1848 the minister of war Count Baillet von Latour endorsed military action without consulting Franz Joseph I of Austria.
+Joseph Radetzky von Radetz engaged and defeated Charles Albert of Sardinia in June and July 1848.
+These victories of the Imperial Austrian army were celebrated in Vienna to the tune of the Radetzky March.
+Along with the "The Blue Danube" waltz by Johann Strauss Jr., the piece became an unofficial Austrian national anthem.

 When it was first played in front of Austrian officers, they spontaneously clapped and stamped their feet when they heard the chorus.
 This tradition, with quiet rhythmic clapping on the first iteration of the melody, followed by thunderous clapping on the second, is often observed when the march is played in classical music venues in an orchestral version prepared by Leopold Weninger (1879–1940).